Spring 2016 Faculty Reading Group: Lit by Mary Karr

 Group B: Wednesday, February 17th, 10:30 a.m. to 12:00 p.m.

 Reading: Part 1 & Part 2, pages 1-160

 Group A: Tuesday, March 1st, 2:30 p.m. to 4:00 p.m.

 Group B: Wednesday, March 2nd, 10:30 a.m. to 12:00 p.m.

 Reading: Part 3 & Part 4, pages 163-386

 This reading group is open to Loyola University Chicago faculty from all campuses.
 Please contact HankCenter@luc.edu with any inquiries.

-The Joan and Bill Hank Center for the Catholic Intellectual Heritage (CCIH) is pleased to organize our new Faculty Reading Group for this coming spring semester.
+The Joan and Bill Hank Center for the Catholic Intellectual Heritage (CCIH) is pleased to organize our new Faculty Reading Group for the 2016 Spring semester.
 Whether reading classics from the Catholic literary heritage or new works by contemporary authors, CCIH gives Loyola faculty an opportunity for a collegial gathering to read and discuss texts that resonate with the Catholic imagination.

-Mary Karr will also deliver the Hank Center's annual Cardinal Newman Lecture on March 2.
-More information on this event coming soon!
+Mary Karr also delivered the Hank Center's annual Cardinal Newman Lecture on March 2.